 Suction Power and Cleaning Performance

 The Shark IZ201UK provides strong all-round cleaning performance and excellent suction power – especially for a cordless vacuum.
-While it’s great on all floor types, it’s particularly effective on hard floors, where the soft roller on the DuoClean floorhead really makes a difference to dust pickup.
+While it’s great on all floor types, it’s particularly effective on hard floors, where we think the soft roller on the DuoClean floorhead really makes a difference to dust pickup.

 There are two main cleaning modes, depending on the type of flooring.
 The Shark also has a “boost” mode, but you can expect this to drain the battery.
 Still, it’s nice to have the option for stubborn dirt.